Andrei Platonov

-The short story collection The Fierce and Beautiful World was published in 1970 with an introduction by Yevgeny Yevtushenko and became Platonov's first book in English.
-During 1970s, Ardis published translations of his major works, such as The Foundation Pit and Chevengur.
-In 2000, the New York Review Books Classics series issued a collection of short stories, including his most famous story, "The Potudan River" (1937), with an introduction by Tatyana Tolstaya.
-In 2007, New York Review Books reissued a collection of Platonov's work including the novella Soul (1934), the short story "The Return" (1946), and six other stories.
-This was followed by a reissue of The Foundation Pit in 2009, and in 2012 by Happy Moscow, an unfinished novel (not published in Platonov's lifetime).

 Early life and education

 Platonov was born in the settlement of Yamskaya Sloboda on the outskirts of Voronezh in the Chernozem Region of Central Russia.

 His father was a metal fitter (and amateur inventor) employed in the railroad workshops and his mother was the daughter of a watchmaker.

 He attended a local parish school and completed his primary education at a four-year city school and began work at age thirteen, with such jobs as an office clerk at a local insurance company, smelter at a pipe factory, assistant machinist, warehouseman, and the railroad.

 Following the 1917 Revolution, he studied electrical technology at Voronezh Polytechnic Institute.

 When Civil War broke out in 1918 Platonov assisted his father on trains delivering troops and supplies and clearing snow.